 Alternative Licensure Program

-The Alternative Licensing Program (ALP) is a 16-week program designed to validate that a candidate's teaching proficiency is at or above the levels of the Teacher Performance and Licensing Standards as outlined by the Hawaii Teacher Standards Board (HTSB).
-It is expected that candidates will be recommended for licensure with the State of Hawaii at the end of the 16-week semester, with extensions considered on a case-by-case basis.
+The Alternative Licensing Program (ALP) is designed to validate the teacher performance of current Hawaii Department of Education (HIDOE) and Hawaii State Public Charter School (HIPCS) employees who do not have but would like to obtain an initial teacher license.
+The program validates that a candidate's teaching proficiency is at or above the levels of the Teacher Performance and Licensing Standards as outlined by the Hawaii Teacher Standards Board (HTSB).
+Candidates are expected to be recommended for licensure with the State of Hawaii at the end of a 16-week observation period, with extensions considered on a case-by-case basis.

 - Have an earned bachelor's degree from an accredited institution.

 - Have a minimum of one (1) year of experience in a HIDOE or HIPCS classroom setting. (long-term sub, emergency hire, educational assistant, part-time teacher, etc.) OR have the opportunity to be hired within the HIDOE or HIPCS in a position. (long-term sub, emergency hire, educational assistant, part-time teacher, etc.)

 The following are required for application to the Alternative Licensure Program:

 - ALP Application form.

 - Official transcripts from all higher education attended.

 - A letter from the school principal/administrator verifying current or potential employment within the HIDOE or HIPCS.

 The Alternative Licensing Program is completed in two phases.